osaroboogbeide/react-student-profiles/README.md

 ## About

-The goal of this assessment is to replicate the frontend application as given in the assessment test by hatchways.
-The assessment was completed in 1325 minutes due to the impact of the current COVID-19 pandemic (I’m currently working part time and I intend to quit my part time job as soon as I get another job).
+The goal of this assessment is to replicate the frontend student application.
+The assessment was completed in 1325 minutes.

 To run this App on your machine, kindly download the uploaded files then: